Now is the time

-Most people don’t see disability in their future, but, more than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition (anything from a back injury to depression) before they reach the normal retirement age,1 according to the Council for Disability Awareness.
-And, the average individual disability claim lasts 34.6 months.2
+Most people don’t see a disability in their future, but, almost one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition (anything from a back injury to depression) before they reach the normal retirement age,1 according to the Social Security Administration.
+And, the average duration of a long term disability is 2.5 years.2

 If you’re covered under a group disability policy, you’re typically eligible for up to 60% of your salary, but payouts may not start immediately.
 To make up for losses during a group policy waiting period as well as the remainder of your income once payouts begin, you’d need coverage under a supplemental disability insurance policy.

 Keep in mind, group policies are often hampered by qualifiers.
 For example, “own occupation” policies pay if you’re unable to perform your current job duties.
 “Any occupation” policies, on the other hand, only pay out if you can’t work in any job deemed reasonably suitable for you.

-If you don’t have the financial means to live comfortably without income until you retire, you may want to consider disability policies that last until at least age 62.
+If you don’t have the financial means to live comfortably without earned income until you retire, you may want to consider disability policies that last until at least age 62.

 As life expectancies continue to climb, the probability you or your spouse will require home health care or nursing-home care rises as well.

 The costs for receiving this type of care can be substantial – and are not covered by Medicare.
-In fact, the national median cost of a nursing home stay is $90,15533 annually for a semi-private room.
+In fact, the national median cost of a nursing home stay is $108,4053 annually for a private room.

 For some, long-term care coverage may be the best way to help protect against potentially devastating costs of extended care later in life.
 Like some other types of insurance, purchasing early may lead to savings down the road.

 Next time you review your retirement plan, don’t forget to consider your insurance needs.
 Life, disability, and long-term care insurance can help you stay on track toward your financial goals through retirement and beyond.

 - Determine your insurance needs.

 - Ask a financial professional for help finding the right insurance coverage for your needs.